johnusher/priWand/README.md

-# ardpifi
+# priWand

-# johnusher/ardpifi Summary
+# johnusher/priWand Summary

-Mesh network with Raspis to control Arduino controlled LED strips using GPS and accelerometers.
+Private Repo! <br />
+This repo is for the wand project. <br />

+Mesh network between multiple Raspis for a nice game of Wand.

-A webserver on the pi provides a bi-directional UI (currently only via ethernet SSH to the headless pi).
+A webserver on the pi provides a bi-directional UI.

-LED code can be updated, compiled and flashed locally via USB from Raspi to Arduino using the duino CLI.

-Keyboard inputs on each Raspi will send LED pattern info and sync across all Raspis in the network.

 ## Hardware set-up

+Tested with Pi 4, 3B, Zero (they have the same GPIO pin out)

 ![HardWare](https://github.com/johnusher/ardpifi/blob/master/ardPiFi_hw.png?raw=true)